 The primary source documents used to develop FFS and FFS crossover routine costs for the DSH survey was the MMIS data provided by the State.
-During our review we discovered that the routine days reported in the MMIS data inadvertently included non-covered incremental nursing days and swing bed days for some hospitals.
-Adjustments were made to four of the rural hospitals to exclude Children's Health Insurance Program (CHIP) and other Non-Title XIX services from the uncompensated care costs reported in the survey.
-In addition, two of the rural hospitals' uncompensated care costs initially included disallowed physician costs.
-We also discovered some duplicate claims in the Medicaid MCO population and claims with third-party coverage in the uninsured population.
-Corrections were made to the uncompensated care costs reported these claims.
+During our review we discovered that the routine days initially reported in the MMIS data inadvertently included some non-covered incremental nursing days, long term care (LTC), or swing bed days for some hospitals.
+Corrections were made to the hospital's DSH survey to exclude these claims.
+In addition, adjustments were made to three of the rural hospitals to exclude Children's Health Insurance Program (CHIP) and other Non-Title XIX services from the uncompensated care costs initially reported in the survey.
+We also discovered duplicate claims in the Medicaid MCO population, claims with third-party coverage in the uninsured population, and test claims generated by the hospital for internal purposes that were not associated with inpatient or outpatient hospital service costs.
+Corrections were made to the survey to exclude these claims.

-We noted that in some instances, minor modifications were made to the per diems and cost-tocharge ratios reported in the survey to agree to the applicable MCR.
-In addition, corrections were made to the MIUR and total hospital costs reported by the hospitals to agree with the applicable accounting books and records.
-We verified that any differences between the routine days and ancillary charges reported in the survey and the hospitals' supporting documentation were resolved.
-Minor modifications were made to four of the seven hospitals' mapping of Medicaid and/or uninsured charges by revenue code to more closely align with the methodology used to assign charges to cost centers for Medicare cost reporting purposes.
+For some hospitals we noted one or more instances where the surveys contained days, charges, and related payments that did not reconcile to the supporting documents provided by the hospitals.
+We verified that any differences between the information reported in the survey and the hospitals' supporting documentation were resolved.
+Two of the rural hospitals' uncompensated care costs initially included disallowed physician costs.
+Corrections were made to the hospital's initial DSH survey to exclude these charges.
+We noted that in some instances, minor modifications were made to the per diems and cost-to-charge ratios reported in the survey to agree to the applicable MCR.
+In addition, corrections were made to the MIUR and total hospital costs to agree with the information contained in the applicable MCR or hospital's accounting books and records.

-Two of the seven hospitals were unable to readily map uninsured charges to cost-to-charge ratios on the MCR due to system limitations in capturing detailed charges.
-In these instances, the weighted average cost-to-charge ratio derived from the Medicaid ancillary charges was applied to the MCO and MCO crossover charges, as well as the uninsured charges
+Minor modifications were made to five of the seven hospitals' mapping of Medicaid and/or uninsured charges by revenue code to exclude non-covered services or more closely align with the methodology used to assign charges to cost centers for Medicare cost reporting purposes.
+In prior years, two of these rural hospitals were unable to readily map charges to cost-to-charge ratios on the MCR due to system limitations in capturing detailed charges.
+Although these two hospitals implemented new reporting systems during this time period, the two hospitals were unable to map charges for approximately three of the 12 months under review.
+In these instances, the weighted average cost-to-charge ratio derived from the Medicaid ancillary charges was applied to the MCO and MCO crossover charges, as well as the uninsured charges.
+The charges for the remaining nine months ending September 30, 2013, for these two hospitals were mapped in accordance with the cost principles outlined in the Final Rule and General DSH Audit and Reporting Protocol (CMS-2198-F).

+Schedule of Agreed-Upon Procedures Medicaid State Plan Rate Year Ended September 30, 2013